-Exhibitors/Parents/Guardians will:

-- Show respect for and cooperate with fellow parents, leaders, exhibitors, fair staff and volunteers. - 2.
-Follow fair rules and regulations when participating in the St. Clair County 4-H & Youth Fair. - 3.
-Under no circumstances commit or threaten violence towards any individual or group. - 4.
-Under no circumstances possess, sell or consume alcohol or possess, sell or use controlled substances at the St. Clair County 4-H & Youth Fair. - Under no circumstances bring dangerous or unauthorized materials (such as explosives, weapons or similar items) to the St. Clair County 4-H & Youth Fair. - 6.
-Abstain from harassment or bullying of another participant, parent, volunteer, fair staff member (either face-to-face interactions, through social media or other communication venues), particularly when the behavior is disrespectful as regards a person's gender, race, age, sexual orientation, religion, national origin, disability or appearance. - Not cheat or falsely represent efforts related to your exhibition at the fair. - Show the utmost in sportsmanship in a competitive environment, including but not limited to vigorously arguing with exhibitors, parents, guardians, superintendents, judges regarding decisions made during a competition.
+- a.
+Exhibitors/Parents/Guardians will show respect for and cooperate with fellow parents, leaders, exhibitors, fair staff and volunteers. - b.
+Follow fair rules and regulations when participating in the St. Clair County 4-H & Youth Fair - c.
+Under no circumstances commit or threaten violence towards any individual or group. - d.
+Under no circumstances possess, sell or consume alcohol or possess, sell or use controlled substances at the St. Clair County 4-H & Youth Fair. - e.
+Under no circumstances bring dangerous or unauthorized materials (such as explosives, weapons or similar items) to the St. Clair County 4-H & Youth Fair. - f.
+Abstain from harassment or bullying of another participant, parent, volunteer, fair staff member (either face-to-face interactions, through social media or other communication venues), particularly when the behavior is disrespectful as regards a person's gender, race, age, sexual orientation, religion, national origin, disability or appearance. - g.
+Not cheat or falsely represent efforts related to your exhibition or participation at the fair. - h.
+Show the utmost in sportsmanship in a competitive environment, including but not limited to vigorously arguing with exhibitors, parents, guardian, superintendents, judges, regarding decisions made during a competition.